Click to Skip Ahead

 The Importance of Knowing the Rules, Regulations, and Costs of Flying With Your Dog Internationally

 International travel with a dog is not a simple matter.
 In fact, it can be very complicated.
-You have to know all of the details that go beyond just the costs.
+You have to know all the details beyond just the costs.
 Some countries require waiting periods and quarantines on both ends of your trip.
 All countries require some sort of health certificate.
-If you do not know the details, you can end up stuck at the airport with your dog.
+If you do not know the details, you can get stuck at the airport with your dog.
 In the worst-case scenario, you could even be rejected at the border and forced to return home.
 Trips canceled due to incorrect paperwork will not be eligible for a refund or reimbursement.

-For these reasons, it is incredibly important to know the costs and paperwork requirements before you fly.
+For these reasons, knowing the costs and paperwork requirements before you fly is incredibly important.
 The last thing you want to do is end up as a travel horror story because your dog is stuck in bureaucratic limbo.
-Such disasters can and do happen to unprepared people trying to travel with a pet.
+Such disasters happen to unprepared people trying to travel with a pet.

 How Much Does International Travel Cost for Your Dog?

-The cost of flying a dog internationally comes directly from the airlines.
-Each airline has its own policy and schedule for fees that pertain to flying with a dog.
-The fees are similar but they can add up quickly.
-Most airlines charge between $125 and $200 per dog, per leg of the trip.
-That means a dog could have a total cost of $250 and $400 per trip for the flight alone.
+The cost of flying a dog internationally depends on the airline.
+Each airline has its own policy and schedule for fees related to flying with a dog.
+The fees are similar, but they can add up quickly.
+Most airlines charge between $125 and $200 per dog per leg of the trip.
+That means a dog could have a total cost of between $250 and $400 per trip for the flight alone.

-If you have questions about a specific airline, you should look it up directly or call the helpline.
+If you have questions about a specific airline, you can visit their website or call a representative.
 Dozens of airlines will allow you to fly internationally with your dog, but each has its own policies and fees associated with the trip.

 Cost to Fly With a Dog by Major Airline